-We all know it makes sense to keep a backup of files and photographs from your computer but all too many times I find people don’t!
+We all know it makes sense to keep a backup of files and photographs from your computer but all too many times we find people don’t!

 Many commercial programs are available that seemingly handle backup of your files, but what we find all too often is that the backup is created in an obscure format, or that multiple backups are created until an external device is completely full (Windows backup likes to do that – I frequently get customers believing they need a larger hard drive, only to find that it is full of 10 year old backups!).